 Yarns made from synthetic or natural fibers place in one operation on modern systems.
 If are processed into strands, which are used necessary, yarns should be impregnated with individually as cores.
 Cores for thicker ropes lubricant before processing.
-Inlays made of consist of several strands.
-Production takes metal wires are strands or ropes.
+Inlays made of required wire lengths.